-2. Policy principles and aims
+4. Policy principles and aims

-This policy aims to demonstrate to pupils, parents and other partners, Coombe Hill Infants' School commitment to safeguarding and child protection.
+This policy aims to demonstrate to staff, Governors/Trustees, pupils, parents, stakeholders and other partners, Coombe Hill Infants School's commitment to safeguarding and child protection.

 The welfare of our children is paramount.
 All children, regardless of age, gender, culture, language, race, ability, sexual identity or religion have equal rights to protection, safeguarding and opportunities.